dave89gray/CI_PP1_TTC/README.md

 - Showcase the different parts of the engineering industry that we work in.
 - Offer a way for new and existing customers to contact us through the Contact Form.
 - Provide key contact information.

+## User Experience

+### Target Audience
+- Renewable Energy companies looking for consultants to work on their projects.
+- Oil and Gas companies looking for consultants to work on their projects.
+- Potential consultants looking for a new company to work for.

+### User Requirements
+- An easy to use website that can be navigated without thinking.
+- Professional layout that displays information useful to the users needs.
+- Navigation menu links that work as expected.
+- Social media links in the footer that work as expected.
+- A layout that has no issues with accessibility.
+- A contact form that will submit the information that has been input.
+- Contact information and location details.

+### User Stories

+#### First-time User
+ - As a first time user i want to see what projects the business have previously worked on.
+ - As a first time user i want to get to know the company principles.
+ - As a first time user i want to see some of the employees that work there.
+ - As a first time user i want to know where the head office is located.
+ - As a first time user i want to be able to submit a form so my issue can maybe be resolved.

+ #### Returning User
+ - As a returning user i want to find the contact details to call for returning work.
+ - As a returning user i want to find the companies social media pages in the footer.
+ - As a returning user i want to know who are some of the people that may work on my project.
+ - As a returning user i want to find the location of the company through the google maps.

+ #### Website Owner
+- As website owner i want users to gain a perpective of how the company works.
+- As website owner i want users to see what areas of engineering we can help them with.
+- As website owner i want users to see the faces of some of our employees.
+- As website owner i want users to be able to contact us.